Nurturing. Inspiring. Experienced.

 Our home based educators

 Barnardos Home Based Educators are nurturing, inspiring and experienced individuals who want to make a difference to the future of your child.
-Before they become Home Based Educators, they must work through an intensive orientation program to make sure they have sufficient early childhood experience and to understand the expectations of a being an early learning educator.
-Once they’re one of our network of educators, we encourage them to work towards the Level 4 Certificate in Early Childhood Practice, with our financial support.
+Before they become Home Based Educators, they must work through an intensive orientation program to make sure they have sufficient early childhood experience and to understand the expectations of being an early learning educator.
+The Ministry of Education requires all Home Based Educators to have, or be studying towards a minimum of an NZAQ Level 4 qualification.
+Barnardos Home Based Educators can study for the Open Polytechnic Level 4 course free of charge.
 Monthly visits from a qualified teacher, programs of ongoing learning modules and first aid training all mean their experience is continually supported by the latest educational training.

 Our educators are passionate people with the training and experience to give your child exceptional early learning experiences.